 Widespread water damage can be difficult to properly repair using DIY techniques, and in such cases, it’s generally a better idea to hire an experienced restoration contractor to do the job.

-Minor water damage caused by slight flooding, however, can usually be remedied on your own, especially if you keep the following consideratios in mind.
+Minor water damage caused by slight flooding, however, can usually be remedied on your own, especially if you keep the following considerations in mind.

 Flooded Basement Cleanup: 6 Water Damage Restoration & Repair Tips for Homeowners

 If water has been in the basement for any length of time, you’ll need to protect yourself against the dangers posed by bacteria and the toxic mold that can form in highly humid and moist indoor areas.
 These health risks can be serious, so be sure that everyone working in the basement has personal protective gear (PPG), including face masks, gloves, and proper footwear.